facebookresearch/ParlAI/docs/source/mturk.rst

 - ParlAI will connect to your AWS account and set up some supporting resources including a Lambda function, an API Gateway and an RDS database.
 It will also use your AWS account to connect to the MTurk API.
 In order to do this, it will require credentials to access your AWS account.
 To set this up, you will need to create an `IAM user <https://console.aws.amazon.com/iam/>`__ with programmatic access and an AdministratorAccess policy.
 You can learn more about how to set up IAM users `here <http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html>`__.
 Once you have created the account, keep its access key and the secret key handy as you will need it next.

 Then, to run an MTurk task, first ensure that the task directory is in `parlai/mturk/tasks/ <https://github.com/facebookresearch/ParlAI/blob/master/parlai/mturk/tasks/>`__.
-Then, run `run_mturk.py <https://github.com/facebookresearch/ParlAI/blob/master/parlai/mturk/run_mturk.py>`__ with proper flags:
+Then, run its ``run.py`` file with proper flags:

 .. code-block:: python

-    python run_mturk.py -t <task_name> -nh <num_hits> -r <reward> [--sandbox]/[--live] --verbose
+    python run.py -nh <num_hits> -r <reward> [--sandbox]/[--live]

-E.g. to create 2 HITs for the `QA Data Collection <https://github.com/facebookresearch/ParlAI/blob/master/parlai/mturk/tasks/qa_data_collection/>`__ example, with $0.05 for each HIT, running in MTurk sandbox mode:
+E.g. to create 2 HITs for the `QA Data Collection <https://github.com/facebookresearch/ParlAI/blob/master/parlai/mturk/tasks/qa_data_collection/>`__ example with $0.05 each in sandbox mode, first go into the task directory and then run:

 .. code-block:: python

-    python run_mturk.py -t qa_data_collection -nh 2 -r 0.05 --sandbox --verbose
+    python run.py -nh 2 -r 0.05 --sandbox

 Please make sure to test your task in MTurk sandbox mode first (``--sandbox``) before pushing it live (``--live``).

-We also encourage you to always have ``--verbose`` on to keep a close eye on the conversation progress.
-However, if you are running a large number of HITs, turning it off can be helpful for avoiding excessive output.

 Reviewing Turker's Work